smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::too lose::too loose
-;::cannot be underestimat::should not be underestimat ;:*:can't be underestimat::should not be underestimat
+;::cannot be underestimat::should not be underestimat ;:*:can't be underestimat::should not be underestimat ;::past the::passed the
-::past the::passed the
-::past my::passed my
+;::past my::passed my
 ;::past a::passed a
 ::past an::passed an
 ::practise::practice